Phase One: 103 Street to 102 Street Now Reopen for Winter (Updated Oct. 31, 2023)

 - Installation of upgraded storm sewer network to improve drainage.

 - Installation of soil cell structures for improved tree health.

-- Installation of underground portions of electrical work is complete.
+- Installation of underground portions of electrical work.
 This includes conduit and concrete bases for the new decorative lighting features and street lights.

-- Installation of the majority of concrete curbs between 103rd Street and 102nd Street.
+- Installation of the concrete curbs and sidewalks between 103rd Street and 102nd Street.